Treats certain types of seizures. This medicine is an anticonvulsant.

 You should not receive this medicine if you have had an allergic reaction to fosphenytoin or to similar medicines (such as ethotoin, phenytoin, Dilantin®, or Peganone®).
 Do not use this medicine if you are pregnant or if you also take delavirdine (Rescriptor®).
 Do not use this medicine if you have certain heart rhythm problems.

-Fosphenytoin is given only for a short time when you cannot take other forms of anticonvulsant medicine, such as when you are in the hospital or having surgery.
+- Fosphenytoin is given only for a short time when you cannot take other forms of anticonvulsant medicine, such as when you are in the hospital or when you have surgery.